olaia/SharedExpenses/README.md

 1. Back and front exchange times in EPOCH format.
 Database stores user readable string.

 ## Nice to have
 1. Tests.
-To ensure correct back behaviour.
+To ensure correct back behaviour and proyect scalability.
 2. Docker containers allowing a developer to package up an application with all the needed parts, such as libraries and other dependencies, and ship it all out as one package.
 3. Nominal expense.
 App would tell each person how much to pay and to whom in order to keep the group balance to 0€.